waynodiablo/Oystercard/student_directory.md

 Now if we put one more student in the array, we won't have to update the `student_count` variable.
 That's really good news.

 What about the repetition?
 There's a way to print every value in the array without referring to each value individually.
-We will discuss how it actually works early next week in Ruby 3 but for now you can learn how to do it even if you don't understand everything that's going on behind the scenes.
+We will discuss how it actually works later on but for now you can learn how to do it even if you don't understand everything that's going on behind the scenes.

 Doing some operation on every value of an array is called iterating.
 One such operation is called an iteration.
 So if we need to print every value of an array, we need to iterate over this array and print the current value on every iteration.
 Makes sense?
 Let's see what the code would look like.
 Instead of `puts students[0]` ... `puts students[8]` you can do this: